Handbook of Operating Procedures 3-1410

 1. Institutional Responsibilities

-The University is responsible for taking action to:
+The University is responsible for taking actions to:

-1. Establish and maintain a RMP on a continuing and active basis.
+1. Establish and maintain a records management program on a continuing and active basis.

 1. Create and maintain records containing adequate and proper documentation of University functions, policies, decisions, procedures, and essential transactions designed to furnish information to protect the financial and legal rights of the state and any person affected by the activities of the University.
 Ensure continuity of records and recordkeeping through successions of University presidents.

-1. Assure that electronic state records are maintained in a secure environment for the duration of the period the electronic record must be retained.
+1. Assure that electronic University records are maintained in a secure environment for the duration of the period the electronic record must be retained.

-1. Identify and protect confidential and vital state records.
+1. Identify and protect confidential and vital University records.

-1. Cooperate with Texas State Library and Archives Commission (TSLAC), the director and librarian, and other authorized designees of the director in the conduct of state agency records management surveys and other TSLAC state records management program initiatives.
+1. Cooperate with TSLAC, the TSLAC director and librarian, and any other authorized designees of the TSLAC director in the conduct of state agency records management surveys and other TSLAC state records management program initiatives.

 1. Records Management Officer (RMO)